mkorkiak/Footprints_Kljun15_KM2001/README.md

 **data_loc**
 Location of the eddypro full output datafile.
 The location needs to be in hyphens.
-The folders can be separated by "/" (Linux and windows) or by "\" (Windows), but if the folders are separated by "\", one needs to add "r" before the first hyphen like this: data_loc = r'C:\m\Desktop\results\'
+The folders can be separated by "/" (Linux and windows) or by backslash (Windows), but if the folders are separated by backslash, one needs to add "r" before the first hyphen like this: data_loc = r'C:\m\Desktop\results'.

 **save_loc**
 Folder to save the footprints.
-Same rules as for data_loc.
+Same rules for path formatting as for data_loc.

 **meas_height**
 Measurement height in meters.
 Typically means the sonic anemometer height.